MontanaFlossCo/Flint-Documentation/guides/activities.md

 The builder is passed the appropriate input to your Action, having reconstructed it from a URL or `userInfo`, and you can access this within `prepareActivity` to set the activity properties.

-Properties you can access here include:
+Properties you can access on the builder include:

 * `title`
 * `subtitle` — sets `contentDescription` on the search attributes